sarahcssiqueira/base-wp-theme/readme.md

 ### Reset the theme

-Remove the front-page and create your own, you can use the front-page-sample.php
+Remove the front-page.php and create your own, you can use the front-page-sample.php.
+Also remove the front-page.scss partial.
+Remove the line /'.front-page of the

 ### 📁 Folders Structure